What Is Avastin® (bevacizumab)?

 - Blood clots or stroke

 These are not all the possible side effects of Avastin.
-Patients should talk to their doctor about what to expect with treatment with Avastin.
-If you notice any atypical symptoms after treatment with Avastin, call your eye doctor immediately.
+Talk to your doctor about what to expect when being treated with Avastin.
+You also should call your doctor if you have any changes that concern you when receiving Avastin.

 Things to know about Avastin

 Avastin is an anti-VEGF drug that is used off-label to treat wet AMD and MMD.
-This means that the drug is used in a way that is not specified in the drug’s packaging information, which has been approved by the Food and Drug Administration (FDA).
-Simply put, Avastin is not approved by the FDA to treat AMD or MMD, although many studies have shown that it is safe and effective for treating AMD and MMD.
-This has been slightly controversial, because while Avastin has been shown to be as effective as Lucentis® for treating AMD and MMD, Lucentis costs approximately 50 times more than Avastin.4,5
+This means that the drug is used in a way that is not specified in the drug’s packaging information, which has been approved by the US Food and Drug Administration (FDA).
+Simply put, Avastin is not approved by the FDA to treat AMD or MMD, although many studies have shown that it is safe and effective for treating AMD and MMD.5

 Talk to your doctor